-To get the best results use a CMM to measure the cam profile.
+To get the best results, use a CMM (Coordinate-Measuring-Machine) to measure the cam profile.

-If the cam-follower is an oscillating cam-follower, also find these dimensions:
+If the cam-follower is an oscillating cam-follower, we need:

-If the cam-follower is a reciprocating cam-follower, measure:
+If the cam-follower is a reciprocating cam-follower, we need:

-To get the best results, measure the distance between each fixed centre, the position of slides, and the length of each part in the mechanism.
-You should be able to model the same mechanism in MechDesigner.
+To get the best results, measure the distance between each fixed center, the position of slides, and the length of each part in the cam-follower's kinematic-chain.

 - or -